yoyoismee/Sarkhans-Constitution-Generator/README.md

 # Extra
-Tokenizer in thai-word-segmentation[Jousimo et al] submodule might be helpful if you want to process your own constitution. for more information see [This blog post](https://sertiscorp.com/thai-word-segmentation-with-bi-directional_rnn/)
+Tokenizer in thai-word-segmentation[Jousimo et al] submodule might be helpful if you want to process your own constitution. for more information see [this blog post](https://sertiscorp.com/thai-word-segmentation-with-bi-directional_rnn/) or [this repo](https://github.com/sertiscorp/thai-word-segmentation)

 the generator are modified from [This repo](https://github.com/udacity/deep-learning/tree/master/tv-script-generation)